15 Reasons Why Your Business Absolutely Needs SEO

 This isn’t a marketing cost; this is an actual business investment.

-Exemplary SEO implementation will hold water for years to come.
+Exemplary SEO implementation will hold its own for years to come.
 And, like most things in life, it will only be better with the more attention (and investment) it gets.

+Not only is it cost-effective, but it’s scaleable, measurable, and rarely loses value over time.

-SEO can (and hopefully does) have a noticeable impact within the first year of action being taken, and many of those actions will have an effect that lasts more than several years.
+SEO can (and hopefully does) have a noticeable impact within the first year of taking action – and many of those actions will have a lasting effet.

-As the market evolves, yes, it’s best to follow the trends and changes closely.
+As the market evolves, it’s best to follow the trends and changes closely.

 But even a site that hasn’t had a boatload of intense SEO recommendations implemented will improve from basic SEO best practices being employed on an honest website with a decent user experience.